Online

 Experienced, Student-focused Faculty

 The faculty involved in the MSN-NL program have extensive experience in nursing leadership, clinical practice, and academic instruction.
-Their backgrounds include roles such as nursing program coordinators, healthcare informaticists, and emergency and family nurse practitioners.
-Many have also held leadership positions in professional nursing organizations and served on academic editorial boards.
+Many have held leadership positions in professional nursing organizations and served on academic editorial boards, bringing real-world expertise and connections to the virtual classroom.

 Program tuition for USD’s MSN-NL degree is competitive with other top institutions.
 Federal financial aid can help fund your education, and scholarships and grants may also be available.